dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 - Verify that underlying dependencies are available, such as a database or cache, and return an appropriate status message.
 - Trigger alerts or notifications when an app isn't responding as expected.

-For example, the .NET Aspire PostgreSQL integration automatically adds a health check at the `/health` URL path to verify the following:
+For example, the [Service defaults](service-defaults.md) configures a health endpoint at the `/health` URL path.
+The .NET Aspire PostgreSQL client integration automatically adds a health check into that endpoint to verify the following:

 - A database connection could be established
 - A database query could be executed successfully